RobertAhlin/emx/README.md

 ### <a id="strategy"></a>Strategy

 I used the Django blog walkthrough as a base.
-My idea was to use the posts as a way to create events, and then use the comment function to sign up for the event.
+My idea was to, instead of posts, create events, and then skip the comments and instead make a model for signing up for the event.
 From there build more content and functions.<br>
-The comment model didn't fit at all so I made my own custom SignUp model.

 ### <a id="scope"></a>Scope

 This will show what I learnt with Python using Django and all things in earlier modules.<br>
+Also weed feeback from previous portfolio projects, do a lot of testing and document it.

 ### <a id="structure"></a>Structure